 Applicants who cannot present evidence of meeting one of the qualifications listed above are referred to the English Second Language (ESL) program.
-The ESL program contains 8 different levels of proficiency (please read more in Chapter 10).
+The ESL program contains 8 different levels of proficiency.

 As part of the ESL program, an applicant may choose to be placed into the highest level (8).
 Alternatively, an applicant may choose to determine his or her English level by registering and paying \$49 for English level test.
 Whichever option is chosen, every applicant is provided with all 3 choices.
 After a decision is made and an applicant is placed into a certain level.